wizkids/javascript-rocks/README.md

 > **J**une

 #### 6. Add your code in a Git project on GitHub and share the link with your Wizkids contact.

+#### 7. (OPTIONAL, but strongly recommended) Share your most awesome JavaScript front-end project with us that you've had a major and contribution to.

 ## Word predictions web service description